CUBRID/cubrid-manual/en/install.rst

 **CUBRID Manager Compatibility**

 *   CUBRID Manager guarantees backward compatibility with the servers using CUBRID 2008 R2.1 or higher and uses the CUBRID JDBC driver that matches each server version.
 However, you must use a CUBRID Manager that is higher than CUBRID servers in version in order to utilize all the features of CUBRID Manager.
-The CUBRID JDBC driver is included in the $CUBRID/jdbc directory when CUBRID is installed.($CUBRID on Linux, %CUBRID% on Windows).
+The CUBRID JDBC driver is included in the $CUBRID/jdbc directory when CUBRID is installed($CUBRID on Linux, %CUBRID% on Windows).

 *   The bit version of CUBRID Manager must be identical to the bit version of JRE.
 For example, if a 64-bit DB server uses CUBRID Manager 32-bit version, JRE or JDK 32-bit version should be installed.

 *   Drivers for 2008 R2.2 and higher versions are included in CUBRID Manager by default, which you can download separately from the http://www.cubrid.org Website.

-.. note:: 9.0 Beta version user should upgrade all of driver, broker, DB server; Data migration should be done because its DB volume is not compatible with 9.2 version.
+.. note:: Old version user should upgrade all of driver, broker, DB server; Data migration should be done because its DB volume is not compatible with 9.2 version.
     For upgrade and data migration, see :doc:`/upgrade`.

 Interoperability